cjhoward/siafu/README.md

 [![build](https://github.com/cjhoward/siafu/actions/workflows/build.yml/badge.svg)](https://github.com/cjhoward/siafu/actions/workflows/build.yml)
 [![code quality](https://app.codacy.com/project/badge/Grade/23dc62d0303f4d20a8f15ec8d6a1eea2)](https://app.codacy.com/gh/cjhoward/siafu/dashboard)

 Siafu is a tiny utility program for extracting isosurfaces from volumetric data.
-The program loads a 3D volume from a sequence of uncompressed TIFF files, extracts an isosurface using the marching cubes algorithm, and outputs a model in `.ply`, `.obj`, or `.stl` format.
+The program loads a 3D volume from a sequence of uncompressed TIFF files, extracts an isosurface using the marching cubes algorithm[^1], and outputs a model in `.ply`, `.obj`, or `.stl` format.
 Siafu is written in C++23 with zero dependencies.

 ## Table of Contents